nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-The reason why the immunization was given.
+The reason why the immunization was given, for example travel, occupation, etc.

 ### vaccinationProtocol ###